bfrangi/vscode-nightingale-theme/README.md

 ## Installation

-You can install this extension directly from the Extension Marketplace in VSCode.
+You can install this extension directly from the Extension Marketplace in VSCode by searching up 'Nightingale Theme'.
 You can also launch *VS Code Quick Open* (`Ctrl+P`), paste the following command, and press enter:

 ```
 ext install bfrangi.vscode-nightingale-theme